Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!: Plot

 The setting and story remain largely the same as Pokémon Yellow, complete with the inclusion of anime-exclusive characters.

-The eight Gym Leaders and the members of the Elite Four return, as well as the antagonist faction Team Rocket, including Jessie, James and Meowth, from the anime series.
-Unlike the anime series, Meowth cannot speak the human language and is given his own Meowth cry.
-There are eight gym badges.
-The Boulder Badge, The Cascade Badge, The Thunder Badge, The Rainbow Badge, The Soul Badge, The Marsh Badge, The Volcano Badge, And The Earth Badge.
-Players need all eight gym badges to get into the Kanto Pokémon League in the Indigo Plateau and challenge the Elite Four.
+The eight Gym Leaders and the members of the Elite Four return, as well as the antagonist faction Team Rocket, including Jessie, James and Meowth from the anime series.
+Unlike the anime series, Meowth cannot speak human language and is given his own Meowth cry.
+Players need all eight Gym Badges to get into the Pokémon League in the Indigo Plateau and challenge the Elite Four and the Pokémon League Champion.

 Development

 Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! were unveiled during a press conference in Japan on 30 May 2018.
 They are primarily aimed toward a younger audience and those who are new to the Pokémon franchise.
 At the time of announcement game director Junichi Masuda mentioned that the games had been in development for around two years.
 Masuda also stated that he considered the games to be remakes of Pokémon Yellow, explaining that Yellow "resonated" best with younger players because it incorporated elements from the Pokémon anime television series.
 According to Masuda, he decided to make Eevee the mascot of the other game due to its popularity and abundance of fan art.
-He had previously considered Psyduck but ultimately changed his mind, stating that it was due to Psyduck having a headache.